Funerals held for victims of Michigan State campus attack

 Police say Anthony McRae, a 43-year-old man with no connection to the school, walked into Berkey Hall where evening classes were being held and opened fire in a classroom.
 He then walked to the nearby MSU Student Union and fired more shots before fleeing.

-After the attack, he walked a few miles (kilometers) toward his Lansing home and said nothing before he killed himself in front of police, authorities said.
+After the attack, he walked a few miles (kilometers) toward his Lansing home.
+He said nothing before he killed himself after being confronted by police, authorities said.

 Detectives found two handguns, ammunition and a note containing a possible motive for the attack.
-Police said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school.
+Police said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school and had worked at a grocery chain warehouse.

-Fraser was a sophomore who attended Grosse Pointe South High School.
-He was president of Michigan State’s chapter of Phi Delta Theta fraternity.
+“This week, a lot of us didn’t have a whole lot of hope,” Richter said during Verner’s funeral.
+“It was not easy, and we even had doubt.”

+“We also have to come together in faith,” he added.
+“We have to rely on it when we don’t know what to do or what the answers are.
+We also knew that Al had faith.
+Al had faith because she did things for others.”

 Verner was a 2020 graduate of Clawson High School.
 She was studying integrated biology and anthropology, according to her LinkedIn profile.

+At Fraser’s funeral, Bilot told fraternity members and others not to allow evil to make them “fearful.”

+“To the community of Michigan State University, my heart just goes out to so many that are affected by this,” he said.
+“But to the students, to the frat brothers, please go back.
+Go back with determination.
+Go back with the confidence of the spirit of his love, of God’s love.”

-Anderson was a junior who graduated from Grosse Pointe North High School.
+Anderson graduated from Grosse Pointe North High School.
 Her family said in a statement that she was pushing to graduate early from Michigan State, hoping to become a surgeon as quickly as possible.

-Note: This story was updated to correct the spelling of Alexandria Verner’s first name, which had been misspelled “Alexandra.”